ajaust/jupyterhub-doc/docs/rst/software_installation.rst

 to cover every workflow due to different needs in software and software version.
 Therefore we intend to give the users a way to install and maintain their own software as we do it for python packages.
-The procedure is based on the python package management descrived on the `VSC homepage <https://www.vscentrum.be/cluster-doc/development/python-packages>`__.
+The procedure is based on the python package management described on the `VSC homepage <https://www.vscentrum.be/cluster-doc/development/python-packages>`__.